owenHochwald/Interactive-Westeros-Map/README.md

 ---

 # Instructions for End User

-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by...
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
+- To add a City / Location to the Map, select "Add Entry" at the top right of the menu
+- You can view a subset of the cities in a specific region by selecting "Filter by Region".
+- You can order the cities by on population size by selecting "Sort".
-- You can locate my visual component by...
+- You can locate my visual component by running the GUI and looking at the background.
-- You can save the state of my application by...
+- You can save the state of my application by selecting the "Save" button in the menu.
-- You can reload the state of my application by...
+- You can reload the state of my application by selecting the "Load" button in the menu.

 ---